How Do Local Governments And Municipalities Use GPS Vehicle Tracking?

 Using fuel more wisely doesn't just save money for these local governments; it also reduces the carbon footprint of a municipal fleet.
 Since a large amount of greenhouse gas emissions in the United States come from vehicles, reducing inefficiencies like idling and poorly planned routes can make a big difference in a fleet's emissions.

 Accountability and Management

 GPS tracking technology can provide a simple way for towns and municipalities to manage their employees more effectively.
 With data from these systems, local governments can ensure that workers are making the stops they need to make.
 Tracking data can also be used to confirm that workers move efficiently from stop to stop and don't waste time idling.
-In addition to tracking vehicle usage during work hours, GPS data can also help deter the unauthorized use of public vehicles during off-hours.
+In addition to tracking vehicle usage during work hours, GPS data loggers can also help deter the unauthorized use of public vehicles during off-hours.

 GPS vehicle tracking can improve the efficiency of municipal fleets in a wide variety of ways.
 Snow removal, for example, is a significant expenditure in a town or city's budget.
 GPS technology can help cities plan the most fuel-efficient routes for snow removal; speed and location data can help improve routes by avoiding recurring traffic delays.
 Trackers can also help town officials determine which streets and roads have already been plowed and which ones still require snow removal.
 In the event of an emergency such as a water main break, GPS tracking can help dispatchers determine the closest crew to send to the scene.